henriklagergren/azure-trigger-benchmark/README.md

 # Azure Triggers Study

-#### This is an ongoing master thesis, in cooperation with Microsoft.
+#### This is an ongoing master thesis at Chalmers University of Technology, in cooperation with Microsoft.
 Finish date expected in May 2022.

 ## Intructions to reproduce experiment: